 - Activate your boat’s radar (if it’s equipped).

-- Even if the water conditions are rough, don’t drop your anchor until
+- Even if the water conditions are rough, don’t drop your anchor until you reach shore.

 - Operate your boat at a safe speed.